 Vivaldi Music Academy returns to Carnegie Hall in 2022 for the third performance with two concerts on July 5 and July 7 in the Weill Recital Hall and the excitement is palpable!

 For more history about Carnegie Hall, you can visit its website, CarnegieHall.org.

 Students at Vivaldi Music Academy perform in bi-annual recitals in Houston at the University of St. Thomas, Houston Baptist University, Rice University, and the Stages Theater.
 Students also have the opportunity to perform at renowned concert halls including The church of Santa Maria della Pietà (Vivaldi Church) in Venice, the Kennedy Center in Washington, D.C., and of course, Carnegie Hall in NYC.
-Please see our How to Prepare for a Recital blog for a better understanding of the steps we take when getting ready for a performance.

 Come hear what we have to play!